cdl-geneseo/critical-digital-practices/mod-4/http-and-url.md

 # HTTP and URL

-Open your browser of choice and, in the browser location bar, type or past this URL:
+Open your browser of choice and, in the browser location bar, type or paste this URL:

 `https://geneseo.edu/cdl`